|2G Population Coverage||96.8%|

 Map Source: Collins Bartholomew Mobile Coverage Explorer dataset

 The National Communications Authority issued a press release on OTT apps in May 2016.
-The press release stated that the Authority intends to issue regulations on OTT apps due to the “lack of regulations also poses a threat to security and safety because of the very nature of the communications sector” (link).
+The press release stated that the Authority intends to issue regulations on OTT apps due to the “lack of regulations also poses a threat to security and safety because of the very nature of the communications sector”.
 The press release acknowledged the role of OTT apps in driving data usage, but also stated that operator revenues were negatively affected by OTTs and that the situation had to be assessed.
-At this point, no regulations have been proposed.

-MTN’s data revenue has been growing strongly and made up 95% of voice and SMS revenues in 2017, from 11% at the beginning of 2013.
+MTNs EBITDA margin hovers around a very healthy 37-41% for the past six years.
+Data, digital and fintech revenue has been growing strongly and made up 110% of voice and SMS revenues in 2018 from 11% at the beginning of 2013.

 Generally Ghana has good mobile broadband network coverage with 80% 3G and 35% 4G in 2018.
 MNOs are thus able to compensate for any losses in voice and SMS revenues through higher data revenues, which are driven by OTT use.